FAQ About Recent Events at Kickstarter

 As the company’s staff debates this question, what is Kickstarter’s leadership doing?

 Clearly the decision isn’t ours to make.
 But we do have an important role to play here.
 We can create a space where the rules around organizing are followed, one where staff members can make a decision that is well-informed and entirely their own, free from inappropriate pressure or personal criticism.
-That’s what we’ve aimed to do in the six months since the unionization effort was announced, and what we will continue to do.
+That’s what we’ve aimed to do in the eight months since the unionization effort was announced, and what we will continue to do through an election period.

 At times this has been a difficult role to play as tensions among the staff have run high.
 We’ve tried to tread a path that gives the staff room to make this important decision for themselves.